mufpga/MicroFPGA-electronics/Signal_conversion_board/README.md

 ## Content

-The signal conversion board (SCB) features multiple bi-directional channels that scale up or down voltages in roder to ensure compatibility between the FPGA and devices connected to the electronics box.
+The signal conversion board (SCB) features multiple bi-directional channels that scale up or down voltages in order to ensure compatibility between the FPGA and devices connected to the electronics box.
 Two channels also include the possibility to low pass the PWM signals from MicroFPGA to produce analog voltage ouputs.